Martmath/ILInjectionandSample/README.md

 I had to look for a workaround.

 7)SetRealGit appeared only in the 4.6 framework, so not use it for 2.0-3.5 net injection.

+8)Sometimes Direct Call the method does not work when the code changes.
+Method invoke via reflection more stable.

+9)UpdateILCodes does not change the code received through GetMethodBody().GetILAsByteArray.
+I have it always stayed original.